We finally have countertops! And they are not just any countertops – concrete countertops!

 Oh yes, I almost forgot the best part.
 If you want to DIY your own concrete countertops, Z Counterform is offering a coupon code just for you!
 Use the code GW015 to get 15% off your order at Z Counterform.
 This code is good until March 31st!

 If you haven’t already, check out the progress of our kitchen with the pictures below.
+And for behind the scenes photos and videos, follow me on Instagram (greywoodmama)!

 You may also like: